-2) Homework (15% of final grade)
+2) Homework (20% of final grade)

 Students will not learn a new language by simply attending class.
 One needs to review and apply daily the new language information.
 Completing the assigned exercises (see CAMS for Homework assignments) allows one to revisit the grammatical concepts we discuss in class.
 Students are expected to complete assigned exercises on time and will be asked to turn in these exercises regularly.
+Homework is graded based on completion, not correctness.

-3) Quizzes (25% of final grade)
+3) Quizzes (30% of final grade)

-Over the course of the semester, students will take 10 short quizzes (mostly on Tuesdays).
-These quizzes will test vocabulary, grammar, and translation.
+Over the course of the semester, students will take 10 short quizzes (mostly on Wednesdays) at the beginning of class.
+These quizzes will test vocabulary, grammar, and translation abilities.

-4) Take-Home Exams (30% of final grade)
+4) Take-Home Exams (25% of final grade)

 At two points during the semester, students will complete an open-book, take-home exam.
-You will have an extended weekend to complete this exercise; however, you will NOT be allowed to work on the exercise in groups or pairs.
-You may use notes and your textbook but not your friends or tutors.
+You will have an extended weekend to complete this exercise; however, you will NOT be allowed to work in groups or pairs.
+You may use notes and your textbook but not your friends or tutor.